cppalliance/safe-cpp/proposal/draft.md

 A memory-safe language should be robust against data races to shared mutable state.
 If one thread is writing to shared state, no other thread may have access to it.
 C++ is not thread safe.
 Its synchronization objects, such as `std::mutex`, are opt-in.
 If a user reads shared mutable state from outside of a mutex, that's a potential data race.
 It's up to users to coordinate that the same synchronization objects are locked before accessing the same shared mutable state.

 A thread-safe language enforces data race safety in its type system.
 Safe C++ makes it impossible, in a safe context, to produce data race UB.

-** Figure out thread::join consuming function issue so we can do the thread sample.

 ### Runtime checks